Dr Robert Witcher, BA (Hons) MA PhD

 - 16: Witcher, R.E.
 (2008).
 (Re)surveying Mediterranean Rural Landscapes: GIS and Legacy Survey Data.
 Internet Archaeology 24.

 - 17: Witcher, R.E.
 (2008).
 Regional Field Survey and the Demography of Roman Italy.
 In People, Land and Politics.
 Demographic Developments and the Transformation of Roman Italy, 300BC-AD14. de Ligt, L. & Northwood, S. Leiden: Brill.
 303: 273-303.

 - 18: Witcher, R.E.
 (2008).
 The Middle Tiber Valley in the Imperial Period.
 In Mercator Placidissimus.
 The Tiber Valley in Antiquity.
 New Research in the Upper and Middle River Valley.
 Coarelli, F. & Patterson, H. Rome: Quasar.
 467-486.

 - ADS Hadrian's Wall - Tales of the Frontier photo archive

 - AHRC - Tales of the Frontier (Hadrian's Wall) project webpage

-- AHRC Hadrian's Wall - Mobilities exhibition panel
+- AHRC - Tales of the Frontier mobilities exhibition panel

 - Hadrian's Wall visitor survey exhibition